suvam0451/sleeping-forest-ue4/README.md

 - **Class generation** for Actors, ActorComponents.
 [More...]()
 - Contextual constructors for Component properties

+### Command line tools

+Detects engine and project folders and runs generated commands from cmd using tools provided by Epic.
+No concrete benchmarks yet but from tests, 50k shaders could be compiled within an hour.

+The code compilation features are also solid when you do not want to wait for the engine to load while fixing bugs.

 # Micro services(currently only for windows)

 The following service tools are currently available for **windows only**.
 Convenient way to optimize, update and manage assets through concept of asset streams.